thesocompany/vagov-content/pages/health-care/health-needs-conditions/mental-health.md

 - **The VA TeleMental Health program:** You can connect with a VA mental health provider through a computer or mobile device in your home or at your nearest VA health facility.
 If you're enrolled in VA health care, ask any of your providers to help connect you with our telemental health program.

-### Can I speak to a fellow Veteran who's been through this before?
+### Can I talk with a fellow Veteran who's been through this before?

 Yes.
-The **BeThere** peer assistance program, in partnership with Military OneSource, offers support to Servicemembers (including National Guard Soldiers and Reservists), their families, and transitioning Veterans up to 365 days after separation or retirement.
-Through this program, you can talk privately with peer coaches who are Veterans, Servicemembers, or military spouses.
+The **BeThere** peer assistance program, in partnership with Military OneSource, offers support to service members (including National Guard Soldiers and Reservists), their families, and transitioning Veterans up to 365 days after separation or retirement.
+Through this program, you can talk privately with peer coaches who are Veterans, service members, or military spouses.

 To talk with a peer coach, call Military OneSource's free, confidential peer support services at <a href="tel:+1800-342-9647">1-800-342-9647</a>.
 This service is available 24 hours a day, 365 days a year.